The AFP

 • A flexible program that accepts students at all levels of proficiency with multiple entry points

-• Internships providing students opportunities to help in our K-12 program, assist with media production, conduct Arabic language-focused research, and more!
+• Internships providing students with opportunities to help in our K-12 program, assist with media production, conduct Arabic language-focused research, and more!

 AFP Milestones